 Using Perplexity for Deep OSINT Research

-This guide explains how to leverage Perplexity effectively in your OSINT workflow, where it excels, its limitations, and how to integrate it with professional intelligence platforms.
+This guide explains how to leverage Perplexity effectively in your OSINT workflow, where it excels, its limitations and how to integrate it with professional intelligence platforms.

 Key Takeaways: